ADDPAID GENERAL TERMS AND CONDITIONS OF ASSIGNMENT AND USE (29 may 2019)

 In addition, where a report reveals that a User has breached laws and regulations in force, its contractual obligations or the provisions of these contractual obligations, Amaro reserves the right to suspend or remove the User Account in accordance with Article 12.3 of this document.

 The User may take out a paid subscription to Alerts, allowing it to be informed immediately by email if it, a natural person or legal entity specifically designated by the User is the subject of an unpaid debt declaration on the Site.

 To subscribe to the Alert service, the User must first have created a User Account in accordance with Article 4.

 Once the User Account has been created, the User must visit the “Pricing” page of the Site, where several annual Alert subscription packages are available, and select the formula that best suits it by clicking the “Buy” button.

 The prices are stated in the currency of the User’s country of residence.

-Users who are non-professional natural persons may use the Alert subscription immediately by waiving their 14-day cancellation right.
-They can waive that right by simply ticking the relevant box when signing up to the selected subscription.
-If the User does not waive its cancellation right, the Alert subscription will not take effect until the end of a 14-day period from the time the User signed up to the subscription concerned if he/she is a non-professional natural person.
+Users who are non-professional natural persons may use the Alert subscription immediately by simply ticking the relevant box when signing up to the selected subscription.
+The Users are informed that in such case they will not be entitled to withdraw from the contract within 14 days from the time the User signed up to the subscription concerned if he/she is a non-professional natural person.
+If the User does not use the immediate activation of the Alert subscription, the Alert subscription will not take effect until the end of a 14-day period from the time the User signed up to the subscription concerned if he/she is a non-professional natural person.